PowerDNS/pdns/CONTRIBUTING.md

 2. A more complete [.clang-tidy.full](.clang-tidy.full) which enables almost all available checks.
    This configuration can be enabled using `ln -sf .clang-tidy.full .clang-tidy` and is recommended for all new code.

+### `clang-tidy` and CI

+We run `clang-tidy` using the `.clang-tidy.full` configuration as part of our CI. `clang-tidy` warnings will show up on a pull request if any are introduced.

+However, it may happen that existing code could produce warnings and can show up too due to being part of the pull request.
+In such a case there are two options:

+1. Fix the warnings in a separate commit.
+2. If fixing the warning would be too much trouble at this point in time, disabling the specific warning using the `// NOLINTNEXTLINE` or `// NOLINT` directives can be acceptable given the following is adhered to:

+Any added `// NOLINTNEXTLINE` or `// NOLINT` directive or others need to have a Github issue title, issue number and link next to them in the description along with the name or Github nickname of the person that wrote it.
+The Github issue must have an assignee and an accurate description of what needs to be done.
+As an example:

+`// NOLINTNEXTLINE(<warning-name>) <issue-number> <issue-link> <person-name>: <issue-title> + a short comment if needed.`

+If the warning cannot be avoided in any way, a good explanation is needed.
+As an example:

+`// NOLINTNEXTLINE(*-cast): Using the OpenSSL C APIs.`

 # Development Environment

 Information about setting up a development environment using a language server like [`clangd`](https://clangd.llvm.org/) or [`ccls`](https://github.com/MaskRay/ccls) can be found in [DEVELOPMENT.md](DEVELOPMENT.md).